 - Describe relevant risk-related issues to consider when working with mentally disordered clients

-- Describe clinical issues related to managing risk for violence in those with mental disorder
+- Describe clinical issues related to managing risk for violence in those with a mental disorder

 This webinar is intended for professionals that want to enhance their clinical understanding of threat assessment and risk management, including those working in criminal justice, security, health care, social service, education, and human resources settings.
 This webinar is for beginner, intermediate, and advanced level clinicians.